mellowmorgan/roboger-neighborhood/README.md

 ## Description

-Webpage converts integers to array from 0 to user inputted number then display it with certain numbers changed depending on whether conditions met.
+Webpage converts integers to range of results with index from 0 to inputted integer, with different values for each number.
+Two forms available, one will add name to some of the results.

 ## Setup/Installation Requirements

-* Create and/or navigate to the directory you would like to contain this project on your computer.
-* git clone address in terminal
-* cd into folder created
+* Clone this repository to your desktop.
+* Navigate to the top level of the directory.
-* Open the file "index.html"
+* Open index.html.

 ## Known Bugs